labring/sealos/DEVELOPGUIDE.md

 # Environment settings

-sealos only support linux now, you need a linux server to test it.
+sealos only support Linux now, you need a Linux server to test it.

 Some tools can be very handy to help you start a virtual machine such as [multipass](https://multipass.run/)